-International Clearance: Players looking to move from Scotland
+Players looking to leave Scotland (Outgoing Players)

 If you are currently registered in Scotland and are planning to play elsewhere (including returning to the Union you were with before you came to Scotland) you will need to be cleared out of Scotland and into your new Union.
 In order to do this: